Early Origins of the Thelwall family

 Early Notables of the Thelwall family (pre 1700)

-in...
-Another 36 words (3 lines of text) are included under the topic Early Thelwall Notables in all our PDF Extended History products and printed products wherever possible.
+Simon Thelwall (1601-1659), was an English politician, Member of Parliament for...
+Another 45 words (3 lines of text) are included under the topic Early Thelwall Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Thelwall family to the New World and Oceana